To provide students with the knowledge, tools, and experiences to practice socially responsible leadership.

 The Feed the Pack Food Pantry is a community-based initiative sustained by the greater NC State community to combat the food insecurity experienced by members of the Wolfpack family.
 This initiative is led by students and supported by Leadership and Civic Engagement.

 The Leadership Development Program (LDP) includes 10 foundational workshops designed to engage and prepare new leaders, and provides foundational workshops and advanced paths.
-Students also have the option to earn a Leadership Certificate by completing the Foundations workshops, a leadership experience, and a reflection paper.
+Students also have the option to earn a Leadership Certificate by completing the Foundations workshops, a leadership experience with a coach, and a reflection paper.
 Stand-alone, one-time workshops are also offered, which are designed to provide overviews of single leadership topics.

 The Leader of the Pack program recognizes students who make outstanding contributions to NC State in areas of leadership, scholarship, and service.
 Finalists are recognized during the Homecoming football game.